Get your coffee. Sit down. This is going to be a long but necessary article.

 HB 2 plays on fear and intolerance for its support – two issues that schools in North Carolina are working to move beyond and that need no further inroads into our classrooms.

 Mr. Powell’s use of his students as foils for his personal opinions on HB2 is beyond appalling.
 It’s child abuse.
-For the love of all that’s holy, have the nuts to write about your OWN opinion.
-Don’t use students as a writing tool to take pot shots at the legislature and students who disagree with you.
+For the love of all that’s holy, have the guts to write about your own opinion.
+Don’t use students as a writing tool to take potshots at the legislature and students who disagree with you.

 Won’t Somebody Think About The Children!

-This is the lead in to the section where he started to quote his students:
+This is the introduction to the section where he started to quote his students:

 As could be expected, the comments of some students, in the reflection piece and class discussions, were crude and revolved around sexual innuendo.

 The statement above is the tone-setter for the next few sentences Powell writes (typo included was in the original):

 A 9th grade male – “You should use the bathroom for the equipment you got or not like on your your birth certificate.”